 Note: The 10% nonrefundable hotel construction and remodeling tax credit may not be claimed for qualified construction or renovation costs incurred after June 30, 2003.
-This credit may be claimed only if the individual has a carryover of the tax credit from a prior
+This credit may be claimed only if the individual has a carryover of the tax credit from a prior year.

-Each individual taxpayer who files an individual income tax return and who has unused credits for qualified construction or renovation costs from the prior year may claim a tax credit against its individual income tax liabil-Page 24
+Each individual taxpayer who files an individual income tax return and who has unused credits for qualified construction or renovation costs from the prior year may claim a tax credit against its individual income tax liability.
+Tax credits that exceed the individual's income tax liability are not refunded but may be used as a credit against the individual's income tax liability in subsequent years until exhausted.

-For more information, see Form N-323, Carryover of Tax Credits, and Tax Information Release No. 2000-2, Hotel Construction and Remodeling Tax Credit.
+For more information, see Form N-323, Carryover of Tax Credits, and Tax Information Release No. 2000-2, "Hotel Construction and Remodeling Tax Credit".